Faculty / Staff

 Sundeep Bisla, Assistant Professor (tenured) of English, specializes in Nineteenth-Century British Literature.

-Having completed an investigation into Wilkie Collins's difficulties with the iterability of the word, Bisla is currently writing "A Visual Primer for Deconstruction" He is also looking into the "uncanny" effects in the Victorian era of uncontrolled textual repetition on literary and legal contexts, particularly copyright law, and working on essays on Percy Shelley, Emily Bronte, Stoker, Marx, Conrad, and Woolf.
+Having published a book-length investigation into Wilkie Collins's difficulties with the iterability of the word, Bisla is currently writing "A Visual Primer for Deconstruction."
+He also has a project underway entitled "Dipped in Inc.: Incorporating the Author in 18th-Century England" in which he looks into the destabilizing effects of uncontrolled repetition on a few English literary and legal contexts.
+He is currently writing essays on Pope, Percy Shelley, Emily Bronte, Stoker, Marx, Conrad, and Woolf, and a novel in his free time.

 Linglan Cao graduated from Teachers College, Columbia University.
 She teaches composition and literature reading and writing courses.
 She also serves as York College's Chief Reader for CUNY Assessment Test in Writing (CATW).
 An active member of TESOL, she is interested and experienced in helping the non-native speakers succeed in English reading and writing.